GoogleCloudPlatform/gcp-token-broker/docs/concepts/secret-management.md

 *   Data encryption key (DEK) for envelope [encryption](encryption.md).
 *   [TLS](tls.md) certificate and private key.

-It's a good idea to keep master copies of this information in a centralized location.
+It's a good idea to keep master copies of this information in a centralized, secure location.
 One great place for this is [Secret Manager](https://cloud.google.com/secret-manager), a fully-managed Google Cloud service to encrypt, store, manage, and audit infrastructure and application-level secrets.

 You can create a secret in Secret Manager using the `gcloud` command, for example: